STEP TAS adapter - Reference manual

 considering Nodal contributions from ElementUsages

-Upload CVS files on HUB
+Upload CSV files on HUB

 Once additional input files are generated by “Extraction” feature for ESATAN computation, the user can perform the thermal simulation.
 Here, we assume that some CSV files with nodal temperature results at nodes are generated by ESATAN.
 Now, the main objective consists in uploading the temperature results on the hub inside Element Definitions / Element Usages having reference to the nodes referenced in the CSV File.
 This functionality is accessible through the Upload CSV tab in the Hub Data Source frame.